isralduke/thatbook/13-chronicles-1.md

 <a name="7:6">7:6</a> The sons of Benjamin:

-Bela, Beker, and Jediael—three in all.
+Bela, Beker, and Jediael — three in all.

 <a name="7:7">7:7</a> The sons of Bela: